 This is perhaps from PIE *dheusom "creature that breathes," from root *dheu- (1) "cloud, breath" (source also of Lithuanian dusti "gasp," dvėsti "gasp, perish;" Old Church Slavonic dychati "breathe").
 For possible prehistoric sense development, compare Latin animal from anima "breath").

-Sense specialization to a specific animal began in Old English (the usual Old English word for what we now call a deer was heorot; see hart), was common by 15c., and is now complete.
+The sense specialization to a specific animal began in Old English (the usual Old English word for what we now call a deer was heorot; see hart), was common by 15c., and is now complete.
 It happened probably via hunting, deer being the favorite animal of the chase (compare Sanskrit mrga- "wild animal," used especially for "deer").
-The more restricted sense of the word

 Deer-lick "salty spot where deer come to lick," is attested by 1778, in an American context.
 The deer-mouse (1840) is so called for its agility.